 For those who follow it, the annual USC Inclusivity Report makes for stark reading.
 Not only are women underrepresented on stage, on the radio, and at the awards, but they’re also missing behind the scenes, where the gender imbalance becomes even bigger.
 The 2020 report showed that only 2.6% of music producers were women, for instance.
 Even more behind the scenes and in the record label business, only a third of senior positions are held by women.

-With a programme split between digital events, and in-person lectures and performances, the festival posed the questions” which communities are being disproportionately disadvantaged by the crisis?”, and “how do we make sure there are music spaces to come back to?”
-Even though Germany, and Berlin in particular, have been shouting about their proud openness and diversified scene, a lot of work is being done behind the scenes to get to this position.
+With a program split between digital events, and in-person lectures and performances, the festival posed the questions” which communities are being disproportionately disadvantaged by the crisis?”, and “how do we make sure there are music spaces to come back to?”
+Even though Germany, and Berlin, in particular, have been shouting about their proud openness and diversified scene, a lot of work is being done behind the scenes to get to this position.